 Key Stage 5: AQA ‘A’ Level Drama and Theatre Studies

 Drama and Theatre Studies is a popular subject at ‘A’ Level.
 The course entry requirements are a minimum of Grade 5 in GCSE Drama, however it is possible to choose to take Drama at ‘A’ Level without having done GCSE Drama.

 The course demands practical, creative and communication skills in almost equal measure.
 Students learn to extend their ability to create drama and theatre, either in a performing or production role.
 They are also required to write about drama and to develop their powers of analysis to become an informed critic.
 Taking part in drama productions is essential, as well as studying plays and playwrights.

-Drama and Theatre Studies AS and Advanced GCE complements a range of subjects and is useful in developing critical thinking and analytical skills, collaboration, building confidence and improving presentation skills for a range of careers.
+The new Drama and Theatre Studies AS and Advanced GCE requires in-depth literary and theatrical study and works well with a range of subjects It demands the development of critical thinking and analytical skills, team work, detailed historical research, collaboration, building confidence and improving presentation skills for a range of careers.